 - In Harry Potter, Dobby uses his magic abilities by snapping his fingers, which also creates a little spark effect.

-- Played with in Eric where Rincewind thinks he has gained the ability to do a Bad Ass Finger Snap (to his and the reader's great surprise) to grant wishes.
+- Played with in Eric where Rincewind thinks he has gained the ability (to his and the reader's great surprise) to grant wishes.
 However it is really Hell's Evil Chancellor who is doing the magic and just making it coincide with Rincewind snapping his fingers.

 - In The Baroque Cycle King Louis XIV, who is far, far, too elegant to ever snap his fingers, snaps his snuff box closed as an alternative signal.

-- On Star Trek: The Next Generation, Q's snapping can do all sorts of things, like fling the Enterprise all the way to the Delta Quadrant.
+- Q's snapping can do all sorts of things, like fling the Enterprise all the way to the Delta Quadrant.
 To be fair, he's omnipotent, so can do anything he wants with any gesture he wants; he just snaps his fingers to look nonchalant while he does it.

-- In one episode of Burn Notice, Michael Weston convinces a gang of hardened Latino criminals to help him.
+- In one episode of Burn Notice, Michael Westen convinces a gang of hardened Latino criminals to help him.
 He does this by snapping his fingers, at which point his careful planning will result in the other members of his crew (Sam Axe and Fiona) causing something dramatic and incredible to happen, like a door exploding; he essentially intimidates them into helping him.
 At one point, he has to improvise, and he bluffs by holding up his fingers, ready to snap them.
-By now, the gang is so afraid of what his finger-snaps cause to happen, even if they are reasonably sure that he's an still ordinary mortal man, that they quickly acquiesce to his demand without him having anything in place.
+By now, the gang is so afraid of what his finger-snaps cause to happen, even if they are reasonably sure that he's still an ordinary mortal man, that they quickly acquiesce to his demand without him having anything in place.
 At the end of the episode, as we cut away from the gangers from the last time (Michael's plotting having resulted in them taking control of a large turf from an arguably much-worse cartel,) the gang's leader snaps his fingers as he walks away from the scene of the confrontation, full of new confidence and most likely new ideas.
+This later gets a Call-Back when a client sarcastically asks Michael if he can just make the drug dealers disappear by snapping his fingers.

 - Happy Days: The Fonz.

-- Dr. Doom in Marvel vs. Capcom 3.
+- Doctor Doom in Marvel vs. Capcom 3.
 He can snap his fingers to summon his Cool Chair, or his HIDDEN MISSILES!
 Both of which can happen on any stage.

 - Touhou Soccer gives us Mima and her Twilight Spark, which she fires with a snap of her fingers.